 Read more: https://www.yukonpoetlaureate.com/copy-news/

-In 1995 I was commissioned to write a song to welcome the RCMP Musical Ride to Whitehorse on their first trip to the Yukon.
-I performed the song I wrote called "Colour Me Canadian" on Canada Day in 1995 and again in 2017 when they returned to celebrate Canada's 150th birthday.
+In 1995 I was commissioned to write a song to celebrate the 100th anniversary of the presence of the RCMP in the North.
+I performed the song I wrote called "Colour Me Canadian" to welcome the RCMP Musical Ride to Whitehorse on Canada Day in 1995 on their first trip to the Yukon and again on Canada Day 2017 when they returned to celebrate Canada's 150th birthday.

 "it was the land" Live performance July 19 2021